 - (a) The distances to be maintained between the stop line and the lead-in line may vary according to different aircraft types, taking into account the pilot's field of view. - (b) Apron markings are installed to support the safe operation of aircraft on stands and apron areas.
-Where appropriate procedures are employed, markings may not be required, giving flexibility of operations.
-Examples would include situations where aircraft marshallers are used or where aircraft are required to self-park on an open apron where different combinations of aircraft preclude dedicated markings.
-Specific markings/stands are normally more applicable for larger aircraft.
+Where appropriate procedures are employed, for example, with a marshaller being present, markings may not be required, giving flexibility of operations.